 What if there are domestic and/or child abuse issues?
-If a protection order prevents you from having contact with any other party, please notify the Family Court Facilitator before your scheduled mandatory Initial Status Conference.
-You will still be required to appear for your mandatory ISC or court hearing, but the Family Court Facilitator or court staff will do their best to minimize contact between the parties.
+If a protection order prevents you from having contact with any other party, please notify the Family Court Facilitator before your first scheduled court appearance.
+You will still be required to appear court hearings, but the Family Court Facilitator or court staff will do their best to minimize contact between the parties.
 A list of domestic and/or child abuse resources is attached to this CMO.

 What if I can't be at my court hearing in person?
 Parties who reside outside of El Paso County or out of Colorado may request permission to attend their court proceedings via telephone under Colorado Rule of Civil Procedure 43 by filing the required forms (Form JDF 1309 and 1310) "as soon as practicable," before the court hearing, but it is recommended to file the forms at least fourteen days prior to your court date.
 The magistrate or judge will decide whether you can appear by telephone at your court hearing.
 For information about appearing by telephone at the mandatory ISC see the following "Mandatory Initial Status Conference (ISC)" section.
-You are encouraged to check any orders or notices of hearings to see if you will be required to appear in person or by phone/virtually.